menu

 Occupations and Workforce

-Unlike some towns, Beaver Island isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beaver Island are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Beaver Island is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beaver Island is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Beaver Island who work in management occupations (23.38%), teaching (9.95%), and sales jobs (8.96%).

-A relatively large number of people in Beaver Island telecommute to their jobs.
-Overall, about 13.13% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 13.13% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 Beaver Island is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Beaver Island’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Beaver Island’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Beaver Island has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Beaver Island has few renters and college students.
 But the biggest reason it is quieter in Beaver Island than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Beaver Island may be for you.